PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Dataset Construction

-The difficulty distribution of the puzzles is shown in Figure~\ref{fig:difficulty_dist}, revealing that the majority of puzzles cluster in the easy-to-medium range.
-Hard puzzles are rare due to increased likelihood of being unsolvable when the complexity and diversity (i.e., the variable values and constraint number) increase.
+The difficulty distribution of the puzzles is shown in Figure~\ref{fig:difficulty_dist}.
+Hard puzzles are relatively rare due to increased likelihood of being unsolvable when the complexity and diversity (i.e., the variable values and constraint number) increase.
 Furthermore, duplicates were disproportionately found among easier puzzles due to their narrower randomization space.